risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 - Ensure you have a `Snowflake pipe` to receive the loaded data from the pre-defined stage and copy it to the Snowflake table.

 :::note
 RisingWave will not be responsible for deleting data already imported by S3.
 You can manually set the lifecycle configuration of your S3 bucket to clear out unnecessary data.
-See [lifecycle configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html) for more details.
+See [Lifecycle configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-set-lifecycle-configuration-intro.html) and [Delete staged files](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-manage#deleting-staged-files-after-snowpipe-loads-the-datafor) for more details.
 :::

 ## Required permission